DizzyHSlightlyVoided/UIconEdit/README.md

 ﻿UIconEdit
 =========
-A class for adding and removing images in Windows icons.
+A .Net library for reading and editing Windows cursor and animation files.